dezh-tech/immortal/CONTRIBUTING.md

 ### Testing

-All changes on core must contain proper and well-defined unit-tests, also previous tests must be passed as well.
+All changes to the core must contain proper and well-defined unit tests, also previous tests must be passed as well.
-This codebase used `testify` for unit tests, make sure you follow these guide for tests:
+This codebase uses `testify` for unit tests, make sure you follow this guide for tests:

-- For panic cases make sure you use `assert.Panics`
+- For panic cases, make sure you use `assert.Panics`
-- For checking err using `assert.ErrorIs` make sure you pass expected error as second argument.
+- For checking err using `assert.ErrorIs` make sure you pass the expected error as the second argument.
-- For checking equality using `assert.Equal` make sure you pass expected value as the first argument.
+- For checking equality using `assert.Equal`, make sure you pass the expected value as the first argument.

 ### Benchmarking